Widows (2018 film): Plot

 Linda recruits Belle, her babysitter, to be the group's driver.
 Veronica visits Amanda and notices Harry's flask in the home, which raises the question of what Harry's involvement with Amanda — and the baby — is.
 Her suspicion is confirmed when her dog paws vigorously at a closet door, indicating she is very familiar with the person behind it — revealed to be Harry after Veronica storms off without a confrontation.
 It is revealed that Harry double-crossed his crew by deliberately blowing up their getaway van and is in league with Mulligan to ruin Jamal's campaign.
 Returning home, Veronica opens the door to her son Marcus's room and relives the memory of his death: while on the phone with Harry, he was shot by police officers after being pulled over while driving.
 Veronica visits the Mulligan mansion under the guise of asking Jack for protection from the Mannings, and is able to case the premises while Belle scans the outdoor security.

 Veronica blackmails the CEO of the Mulligans' security company for the safe code, using incriminating photos left in Harry's notebook.
 The heist begins with Belle creating a disturbance down the street to draw the outside security detail away.
 Veronica and the others stun the security guard inside and intimidate Tom Mulligan's careperson.
 Veronica, Linda, and Alice reach the safe and retrieve the money.
 Tom Mulligan appears from his bedroom, unmasks Veronica and wounds Alice with a gunshot; Linda fatally shoots him.

 The women escape, but Jatemme appears, holds Belle at gunpoint and flees in their van with the money; they follow him in a separate car and ram him from behind, causing him to crash and killing him.
 They retrieve the money, then get Alice to the hospital.
 Veronica returns alone to their hideout, where Harry arrives to steal the money, needing $1 million of it to keep Mulligan quiet about his faked death.
 Harry claims that after the death of their son and subsequent disintegration of their marriage, he wanted to start over with Amanda and their child.
 Harry retrieves the money in the van and turns to shoot Veronica – but Veronica kills him first, then plants on him the gun used to kill Tom Mulligan.

 Mulligan wins the position of alderman due to a sympathy vote following his father's murder.
 Linda reacquires her store, Alice sets up her own business, and Belle moves away.
 Veronica donates a large sum to rebuild a school library on the condition that it be named after Marcus.
-Outside of a diner, Veronica sees and warmly greets Alice.
+Outside a diner, Veronica sees and warmly greets Alice.